BDC Hamburger Icon

 Omissions

-Omissions involve the failure to perform a task, or the failure to provide information, that would result in the client’s loss of money.
+Omissions involve the failure to perform a task or the failure to provide information, which results in the client’s loss of money.
 Here are some examples of omissions:

 • Failure to perform a background check